Note-Hive/Overview/notes/Priorities.md

 Three areas to focus on:

-1. Create the curriculum guides.

-2. Groom the Hackney University website.
+1. [Hackney University](https://hackneyuniversity.org/) website.
 It will be a .edu once accredited.

+2. Create the curriculum guides.

 3. Make the Focus Grading app for the admission.

+4. AST Program Creation (needs confirmed).

 These guides are like creating a book.
 It will be like a semestral program.